This medication is typically used for hepatitis C. It requires a few weeks to take effect.

 Take this medication regularly and continuously to maintain its beneficial effects.
 Important: Follow the instructions on the label.
 Do not use more of this product, or more often, than prescribed.

+Dispose of used syringes and needles safely.
+Your pharmacist can tell you the best way to do this.
 If you drink alcohol, a moderate consumption is recommended.
 Talk to your pharmacist or doctor to find out exactly how much alcohol you can drink.

 In addition to its desired action, this medication may cause some side effects, notably: